ppy/osu-wiki/wiki/Gameplay/Game_modifier/Blinds/en.md

 The **Blinds** mod covers the entire screen with [shoji doors](https://en.wikipedia.org/wiki/Shoji) without the possibility to see the objects behind.
 The more successive misses the player gets, the more the doors open.
 Building up a combo will have the opposite effect.

-*Score multiplier depends on other factors such as mod combinations or mod settings.

 **This mod can't be customised through Customisation.**

+## Score multiplier

+Score multiplier depends on other factors such as mod combinations or mod settings.

 [osu!]: /wiki/shared/mode/osu.png "osu!"